-Many public-facing businesses were ordered to close during the state of emergency in an effort to slow the spread of COVID-19, and many other businesses have laid off and furloughed workers due to decreased demand.
+Many public-facing businesses were ordered to close during the early months of the pandemic in an effort to slow the spread of COVID-19, and many other businesses have laid off and furloughed workers due to decreased demand.
 Changes in total employment will help reflect the ongoing crisis in the labor market — and will show when Kentuckians eventually begin going back to work.

-The following chart tracks the monthly change in nonfarm employment in Kentucky from the Current Employment Statistics State and Metro Area Employment estimates.
-Because many are staying home rather than searching for a job, the unemployment rate is not yet a good indicator of the health of the economy but will be useful later when orders to close are gradually lifted and businesses begin hiring back their workforce.
+The following chart tracks the monthly nonfarm employment in Kentucky from the Current Employment Statistics State and Metro Area Employment estimates.
+Because many are staying home rather than searching for a job, the unemployment rate is not yet a good indicator of the health of the economy but will be useful later when orders restricting capacity and in-person work are lifted, and cases of COVID-19 subside.

 Monthly General Fund Revenues